Top 24 Financial Literacy Quotes for Students

 – Tim Pawlenty, Financial Services Roundtable

 Pawlenty’s quote emphasizes prevention.
 Much of learning about money involves recognizing potential mistakes before you make them.
-Understanding how credit card interest compounds, knowing the true cost of payday loans, or recognizing when a “deal” isn’t actually a good value, these skills save you from expensive mistakes.
+Understanding how credit card interest compounds, knowing the true cost of payday loans, or identifying when a “deal” is not actually a good value – these skills save you from expensive mistakes.
 Creating a basic budget or using a budgeting app puts you in planning mode rather than crisis mode.

 “Debt is a form of enslavement to past events.
 You can’t live well in the present time and plan for the future unless you learn how to break free of paying for the past.”